-E10 In addition to the general reporting requirements specified in condition E20, the Proponent must prepare a Ambient Air Quality Goal Protocol for the evaluation of a potential measurement that exceeds the goals.
-The Ambient Air Quality Goal Protocol must be developed by the Proponent in consultation with the AQCCC and approved by the Secretary.
+F15 In addition to the general reporting requirements specified in condition E23, the Proponent must prepare an Ambient Air Quality Goal Protocol for the evaluation of a potential measurement that exceeds the goals.
+The Ambient Air Quality Goal Protocol must be developed by the Proponent in consultation with the AQCCC and submitted to the Secretary for approval at least 12 months prior to the commencement of operation of the SSI.